 - MCPTT-5, utilizing N33 reference point, may be used when the MCPTT service provider is limited by the operational agreement, i.e., indirect interaction with operator's 5GS network functions for QoS control.

+NOTE: Any coordination between the P-CSCF use of N30/N29mb and the MCPTT server use of N30/N29mb (via MCPTT-5) from the MCPTT service provider domain is not specified in this release of this specification.